Jarek-K/FindingPathsFast/README.md

 It is possible to easily add some additional features such as different terains, disadvantage to turning and so on.

-MapSearch is created so that point's don't have to contain too much information.
+MapSearch is created so that points don't have to contain too much information.

-I'm using Manhatan instead of eucelidan because it's not allowed to move diagonally, so it's not technically the shortest path

-I checked for memory leaks with visual leak detector for vs, it seems to work fine.
+I'm using Manhatan instead of eucelidan because it's not allowed to move diagonally, so path length should be the same I checked for memory leaks with visual leak detector for vs, it seems to work fine.
 I wasn't able to use valgrind cause I made this in visual c++ and for some reason g++ cannot read it.
-In general performance should be good, I didn't do anything special for multithreaded environment, I think this is light enough for one thread

-according to my time tracker it took me 8h to make this.
-Is this way to much?
-In my defense I didn't use c++ for a while, so I was a bit slow at the start
+In general performance is decent, but still not good enough for real time, on my laptop 100x100 map with worst case calculates 0.5s. there are some improvements if close to shortes path is ok that give 10x performance boost in some cases.
+Addidng multithreading could make it couple times faster, but I haven't really considered it at the beggining, and now it's a bit difficult to fit it to this solution.

+I tried using list instead of vector but performance was 30% worse Main bottleneck is inserting elements into my expanding vector, to avoid sorting I have to insert objects in the middle of the vector